MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 The **SkipNetworkProfileCheck** parameter has no effect on server version of Windows, which allow remote access from public networks in the same local subnet by default.

 The second command eliminates the subnet restriction.
-The command uses the **Set-NetFirewallRule** cmdlet in the **NetSecurity** module to add a firewall rule that allows remote access from public networks from any remote location, including locations in different subnets.
+The command uses the **Set-NetFirewallRule** cmdlet in the **NetSecurity** module to add a firewall rule that allows remote access from public networks from any remote location.
+This includes locations in different subnets.

 ## PARAMETERS